klust/SupercomputersForStarters/docs/C04_Storage/C04_S04_Revolution.md

 ???
 "University of Antwerp-specific"
-    The joint bandwidth on the BeeGFS scratch file system at the CalcUA compute service in use in 2022 is on the order of 7 GB/s.
+    The joint bandwidth on the BeeGFS scratch file system at the CalcUA compute service in use in 2022 is on the order of 7-8 GB/s.
 At the same time, some NVMe SSDs for PCIe 4 also claim to offer a read bandwidth of 7 GB/s and a write bandwidth that is not that much lower, and the even newer PCIe 5 generation can be even faster (at least with the proper I/O pattern as with a bad I/O pattern bandwidth can be as low as only 100 MB/s).

-    So one could wonder if we shouldn't use 105 of those drives instead.
+    So one could wonder if we shouldn't use 120 of those drives instead.

     There is of course the cost of the drives.
 But also a lot more server hardware would be needed simply to connect the drives and also to support the bandwidth over the interconnect.
+And as SSDs internally also get their speed partially from parallelism, they only come close to their speed promises with the right file access pattern.

-The following table shows prices and properties for some drives in early 2022:
+The following table shows prices and properties for some drives available in early 2022, with a price update made in September 2023:

 |                  | Seagate Exos X20        | Seagate Nytro 3732 | Seagate  Nytro 3332 | Samsung 980 Pro  | Samsung 970 EVO Plus | Samsung 870 QVO  |